Carnagion/dissertation/interim/interim.typ

 Dynamic programming has been used in many solutions in the past @demaere-pruning-rules @psaraftis-dynamic-programming @bianco-minimizing-time @balakrishnan-runway-operations, since it is known to work well for runway sequencing as mentioned in @objectives, and can yield optimal schedules significantly faster than MIP solvers @lieder-dynamic-programming.

-#cite(<lieder-dynamic-programming>, form: "prose") provide an optimisation algorithm for runway sequencing based on that of #cite(<briskorn-aircraft-landing>, form: "prose") with more general assumptions -- multiple runways, positive target times, and limited time windows, building upon existing approaches that rely on more restricted or impractical assumptions.
+#cite(<lieder-dynamic-programming>, form: "prose") provided an optimisation algorithm for runway sequencing based on that of #cite(<briskorn-aircraft-landing>, form: "prose") with more general assumptions -- multiple runways, positive target times, and limited time windows, building upon existing approaches that rely on more restricted or impractical assumptions.

-#cite(<bianco-minimizing-time>, form: "prose") present a dynamic programming approach for the single-machine scheduling problem with sequence-dependent setup times.
+#cite(<bianco-minimizing-time>, form: "prose") presented a dynamic programming approach for the single-machine scheduling problem with sequence-dependent setup times.
 This is equivalent to the runway sequencing problem for a single runway, not taking into account aircraft classes @lieder-dynamic-programming @bianco-minimizing-time.
 By viewing aircraft as jobs and runways as machines, runway sequencing can be considered a variation of the machine/job scheduling problem, and insights from the latter can be applied to solve the former.

-#cite(<psaraftis-dynamic-programming>, form: "prose") utilizes an approach that grouped aircraft into multiple sets, allowing the exploitation of known precedence orders within these sets.
+#cite(<psaraftis-dynamic-programming>, form: "prose") utilized an approach that grouped aircraft into multiple sets, allowing the exploitation of known precedence orders within these sets.
 When implemented as a preprocessing step, this reduced the problem's worst-case computational complexity to $O(m^2(n + 1)^m)$, where $n$ denotes the number of sets and $m$ denotes the number of aircraft @demaere-pruning-rules @psaraftis-dynamic-programming.
 This approach is also used in this project and is discussed later in @complete-orders.

-#cite(<demaere-pruning-rules>, form: "prose") further introduce a set of pruning principles that exploit the inherent characteristics of the runway sequencing problem including conditional and complete orders (introduced earlier by #cite(<psaraftis-dynamic-programming>, form: "prose")), insertion dominance, dominance with lower bounding, and considering subsets and non-identical sets.
+#cite(<demaere-pruning-rules>, form: "prose") further introduced a set of pruning principles that exploit the inherent characteristics of the runway sequencing problem including conditional and complete orders (introduced earlier by #cite(<psaraftis-dynamic-programming>, form: "prose")), insertion dominance, dominance with lower bounding, and considering subsets and non-identical sets.

 These pruning rules enable significant reductions of the problem's average computational complexity without compromising the optimality of the generated sequences.
 When integrated into a dynamic program, they have been shown to be able to generate optimal sequences for large instances at a low computational cost.
 Furthermore, the dynamic program has the ability to consider complex non-linear and non-convex objective functions that model real-world constraints and situations @demaere-pruning-rules.